-The Mason Tenders' District Council Welfare Fund, Annuity Fund and Pension Fund (collectively the "Funds") write to notify you of a data security incident that may have involved some of your personal information.
-This letter provides details of the incident, the measures we have taken, and steps you may consider taking to help protect against possible misuse of your personal information.
+General Health System, Inc. ("GHS") writes to notify you of an incident that may have involved some of your personal information.
+This letter provides details of the incident, our response, and steps you may consider taking to help protect against the possible misuse of your information.

 What Happened?
-On April 17, 2022, the Funds became aware of suspicious activity related to certain of the Funds' computer systems.
-The Funds immediately launched an investigation, with the assistance of third-party forensic specialists, to determine the nature and scope of the activity.
-The Funds' investigation determined that there was unauthorized access to certain computer systems between December 2, 2021 to April 18, 2022.
-While on the computer network, the unauthorized actor had the ability to access certain directories stored in the network.
-Therefore, the Funds undertook a comprehensive review of the contents of the directories to determine what, if any, sensitive information was contained within them and to whom the information related.
-On June 14, 2022, the Funds' review determined that the directories contained certain information related to you.
+On June 28, 2022, GHS became aware of suspicious activity related to certain GHS computer systems.
+GHS immediately launched an investigation, with the assistance of third-party forensic specialists, to determine the nature and scope of the activity.
+Through the investigation, it was determined that there was unauthorized access to GHS's network between June 24, 2022 to June 29, 2022.
+The unauthorized actor had the ability to access certain directories while on the network.
+Therefore, GHS undertook a diligent and comprehensive review of the contents of the directories determined to be at risk to assess what sensitive information was contained within them and to whom the information related.
+On October 13, 2022, GHS's review determined that the directories contained certain information related to you.

 What Information Was Involved?
-The following information related to you was present in the computer system directories at the time of the incident: << Breached Elements>>.
-We have no evidence to suggest the actual or attempted misuse of this information.
+The following information related to you was present in the directories potentially subject to unauthorized access at the time of the incident: <<Breached Elements>>.
+Please note we have no evidence to suggest any actual or attempted misuse of this information.

-What are the Funds Doing?
-Maintaining the confidentiality, privacy, and security of information in our care is one of the Funds' highest priorities.
-Upon discovery of the suspicious activity, we immediately commenced an investigation to confirm the nature and scope of the incident and to identify what information may have been present in the affected systems.
-We are also taking steps to enhance our existing security protocols and are reviewing our policies and procedures related to data privacy and security.
+What is GHS Doing?
+GHS takes the confidentiality, privacy, and security of information in our care very seriously.
+Upon discovery of the suspicious activity, we immediately commenced an investigation to confirm the nature and scope of the incident and to identify what information could have been affected.
+We also took steps to enhance our existing security protocols and are evaluating our policies and procedures related to data privacy and security.

-Although we are unaware of any actual or attempted misuse of information as a result of this incident, the Funds are providing you with access to <<CM Length>> months of credit monitoring and identity protection services through Equifax at no cost to you.
+GHS arranged to provide you with access to <<CM Length>> months of credit monitoring and identity protection services through Equifax at no cost to you.
 A description of services and instructions on how to enroll can be found within the enclosed Steps You Can Take to Help Protect Personal Information.
-Please note that you must complete the enrollment process yourself, as we are not permitted to enroll you in these services.
+Please note we are not permitted to enroll you in these services so you must complete the enrollment process yourself.

 What You Can Do?
-You can review the enclosed Steps You Can Take to Help Protect Personal Information and enroll to receive the free credit monitoring and identity protection services being offered through Equifax.
-We also encourage you to remain vigilant against incidents of identity theft and fraud, to review your statements for your various accounts, and to monitor your credit reports for any unauthorized or suspicious activity.
+We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your credit reports for any unauthorized or suspicious activity.
 If you see activity that you did not authorize, contact the credit bureau reporting the activity immediately.
+We further encourage you to enroll in the complimentary credit monitoring and identity protection services being provided through Equifax.

 For More Information.
-We understand you may have questions about this incident that are not addressed in this letter.
-If you have questions, please call 855-919-4498, Monday through Friday from 9:00 a.m. to 9:00 p.m.
-Eastern Time.
-You may also write to the Funds at 520 Eighth Avenue, Suite 600, New York, NY 10018-4196.

-The Funds take this incident very seriously and we regret any inconvenience or concern this incident may cause you.
+We understand you may have questions about the incident that are not addressed in this letter.
+If you have questions, please call 855-939-4252 Monday through Friday from 8:00 a.m. to 8:00 p.m.
+Central Time, excluding holidays.
+You may also write to GHS at 8595 Picardy Avenue, Suite 100, Baton Rouge, LA 70809.
+GHS regrets any inconvenience or concern this incident may cause you.